dancer1325/grafana/docs/sources/panels-visualizations/configure-standard-options/index.md

 # Configure standard options

-**Standard options** in the panel editor pane let you change how field data is displayed in your visualizations.
-Options that you apply don't change the data, they just change how Grafana _displays_ the data.
+**Standard options** in the panel editor pane let you change how field data is displayed in your visualizations
+* Options that you apply don't change the data, they just change how Grafana _displays_ the data.

-When you set a standard option, the change is applied to all fields or series.
-For example, if you set the **Unit** option to **Percentage**, all fields with numeric values are displayed as percentages.
+When you set a standard option, the change is applied to all fields or series
+* For example, if you set the **Unit** option to **Percentage**, all fields with numeric values are displayed as percentages.

 For more granular control over the display of fields, refer to [Configure overrides](ref:configure-overrides).

 ## Supported visualizations

-You can configure standard options for the following visualizations:

-{{< column-list >}}

 - [Bar chart](ref:bar-chart)
 - [Bar gauge](ref:bar-gauge)